Albertoatx/promo-full/README.md

 npm install -g nodemon
 ```

-Navigate inside the 'server' folder to install the necessary dependencies for the app to work:
+Navigate inside the `server` folder to install the necessary dependencies for the app to work:

 ```bash
 npm install